MuscleMap/MuscleMap/README.md

 # MuscleMap: An Open-Source, Community-Supported Consortium for Whole-Body Quantitative MRI of Muscle

+MuscleMap aims to create an open-source toolbox for analyzing whole-body muscle morphometry and composition using heterogeneous whole-body MRI.

 <p align="center">
    <img width="100%" src="https://github.com/MuscleMap/MuscleMap/blob/main/logo.png">
 </p>

 ## Planned MuscleMap Phases

+1. Create an open-source toolbox for the analysis of whole-body muscle morphometry and composition using the heterogenous whole-body muscle MRI dataset.

-1. Develop a standardized acquisition protocol for whole-body quantitative MRI of muscle for the most common MR manufacturers.
+2. Develop a standardized acquisition protocol for whole-body quantitative MRI of muscle for the most common MR manufacturers.

-2. Generate an open-source large (n≥1,000) annotated multi-site, multi-racial, and multi-ethnic heterogenous whole-body muscle MRI dataset across the lifespan using the standardized acquisition protocol.
+3. Generate an open-source large (n≥1,000) annotated multi-site, multi-racial, and multi-ethnic heterogenous whole-body muscle MRI dataset across the lifespan using the standardized acquisition protocol.

-3. Create an open-source toolbox for the analysis of whole-body muscle morphometry and composition using the heterogenous whole-body muscle MRI dataset.

 ## Standardized Acquisition Protocol